 (1) A few writers, obviously unschooled in sacred theology, have simply rejected the formula itself, and thus completely denied the teaching.
-The unfortunate Arnold Harris Mathew, Writing during his days as a Catholic, produced teaching of this sort.
+The unfortunate Arnold Harris Mathew, writing during his days as a Catholic, produced teaching of this sort.
 He makes this statement in the chapter "Extra Ecclesiam Salus Nulla," in the symposium Ecclesia: The Church of Christ, a work which Mathew himself edited:

 Now the further question arises as to how far Catholics are bound to hold that for those outside the Roman Church there is no salvation.
-Catholics are not bound to hold anything of the kind.
+Catholics are not bound to hold anything of the kind.3 service to the formula "Extra ecclesiam nulla salus," that formula, in their hands, becomes vain and meaningless.

-Akin to Mathew's tactic and almost as crude is the procedure of writers who speak of $^{\circ}$ the Catholic doctrines concerning salvation outside the Church.' " It is obvious that men who teach in this way are denying the dogma that there is no salvation outside the Church.
-If they choose to pay some lip service to the formula "Extra ecclesiam mella salus," that formula, in their hands, becomes vain and meaningless.
+Akin to Mathew's tactic and almost as crude is the procedure of writers who speak of "the Catholic doctrines concerning salvation 'outside the Church.'"
+It is obvious that men who teach in this way are denying the dogma that there is no salvation outside the Church.
+If they choose to pay some lip

-• Mathew, in his chapter, "Extra Ecclesiam Salus Nulla," in the symposium, Ecclesia: The Church of Christ, edited by Arnold Harris Mathew (London: Burns and Oates, 1906), p.
+8 Mathew, in his chapter, "Extra Ecclesiam Salus Nulla," in the symposium, Ecclesia: The Church of Christ, edited by Arnold Harris Mathew (London: Burns and Oates, 1906), p.
 148.